Cultivating for a Cause to Remember

 Auten also appreciates the lesson of "bless and release," which she says not enough people acknowledge.

 "I don't spend my time on people who don't care about the mission.
 I can easily say, 'Thank you very much, please be an Ambassador, share our message with those who can use our services' and let them go.
 That's a beautiful part of the model."

-Cultivating donors has helped Alzheimer's Services raise a total of $2.5 million and gain 135 people in its giving society.
-The organization has doubled its annual budget, from $465,000 to just under $1 million.
+Cultivating donors has helped Alzheimer's Services raise over $4 million and gain 186 people in its giving society.
+The organization has more than tripled its annual budget, from $465,000 to $1.6 million.